Pav Bhaji Recipe (Mumbai Street Style with Red colour Secret)

-Pav bhaji is among Mumbai's most loved street foods.
-The recipe was invented in Mumbai's textile mill district, where the workers needed a quick, filling meal during short lunch breaks.
-Street vendors started making pav bhaji by mashing leftover vegetables with spices on a hot tawa and serving it with pav (bread).
+The dish was invented in Mumbai's textile mills, where the workers needed a quick, filling meal during short lunch breaks.
 It started as a worker's lunch and has now become one of Mumbai's most famous street foods.
+Now you can easily make it fresh on your own, and it tastes exactly like the street vendors'.

 -